VESPR Theory

 Core Concept

-VSEPR (Valence Shell Electron Pair Repulsion) Theory is used to predict the geometry of molecules based on the repulsion between electron pairs in the valence shell of the central atom.
+VSEPR (Valence Shell Electron Pair Repulsion) Theory is used to predict the shape (geometry) of molecules based on the repulsion between electron pairs in the valence shell of the central atom.

 Purpose: VSEPR theory helps explain molecular shapes and bond angles by considering that electron pairs, both bonding and nonbonding (lone pairs), will arrange themselves as far apart as possible to minimize repulsion.